 A 2013 study of 106 stroke patients in Nanjing, China, found that frozen shoulders (and complex regional pain syndrome) tend to start in one to three months post-stroke, while centralized pain begins after three months.

-But having a stroke does not necessarily mean you would likely get a frozen shoulder.
-Sometimes it could happen the other way around.
+Sometimes having a frozen shoulder may increase the risk of getting a stroke.
 A Taiwanese study of 575 frozen shoulder patients compared this group with 1,201 control patients.
 The researchers found that the frozen shoulder group had nearly 1.5 times the likelihood of getting a stroke than the control group.
 Psychosocial factors, such low socioeconomic status, living in rural areas, being female, sleep deprivation, and sedentary lifestyle can also contribute to development of a frozen shoulder.

 Parkinson’s disease

-Parkinson’s disease is a neurological disorder in the brain that causes your body (particularly the limbs) to shake, which makes performing gross and fine motor movements difficult, including walking, stair climbing, and eating with a utensil.
+Parkinson’s disease is a progressive nervous system disorder that affects movement, often characterized by tremors, stiffness, and difficulty with balance and coordination.
 This is caused by the degeneration of neurons in the brain that produces dopamine, a neurotransmitter that is necessary for generating movement and coordination.

 Although some studies have shown that people with Parkinson’s disease are more likely to have a frozen shoulder, there is uncertainty about the causal relationship.

-Because there is a lack of clinical studies, they cannot confirm the validity of their hypothesis.
+Because there’s a lack of clinical studies, they cannot confirm the validity of their hypothesis.

 Cardiovascular disease

-There is not a lot of evidence that connects the relationship between frozen shoulders and cardiovascular disease.
-Researchers from the National Institute of Cardiology Ignacio Chávez in Tlalpan, Mexico, reported in 1994 that in a seven-year-period, five women and two men came to the hospital for persistent shoulder pain at the upper arm after they had a cardiac catheterization.
+There is limited evidence that finds a relationship between frozen shoulders and cardiovascular disease.
+Researchers in Tlalpan, Mexico, reported in 1994 that in a seven-year-period, five women and two men came to their hospital for persistent shoulder pain at the upper arm after they had a cardiac catheterization.
 They had limited shoulder movement, and four of them had diabetes.
 Considering that the hospital performs about 125 cardiac catheterizations in the upper arm per year, the researchers reported, such frozen shoulder incidences are “rare.”

 Boyle-Walker et al. also found that heart disease and circulatory disease are more prevalent among 32 patients with frozen shoulders, along with diabetes and thyroid disease.
 The patients were compared with 31 people in the control group.
-However, they emphasize that their study “does not prove cause and effect” and
+However, they emphasize that their study “does not prove cause and effect.”

 A 2000 study of 214 male patients who had a heart surgery at a Veteran’s hospital found that 35 patients reported shoulder pain and seven of them (3.3%) had adhesive capsulitis.

-Since chronic low-grade inflammation is one of the primary factors of getting a frozen shoulder, perhaps cardiovascular diseases, such as atherosclerosis, should be taken into consideration when deciding you are at risk or not.
+Since chronic low-grade inflammation is one of the primary factors of getting a frozen shoulder, perhaps cardiovascular diseases should be taken into consideration as a risk factor.

 Physical trauma

-Broken bones in the shoulder, shoulder dislocation, and other injuries to the joint may contribute to getting a frozen shoulder, but the evidence that supports this relationship is scarce.
-One German study published in 1982 described several types of shoulder fractures and injuries among patients with symptoms of a frozen shoulder.
-Like other factors, there is no established causal relationship between physical trauma and frozen shoulders, and the latter may develop independently from the injury, according to the authors.
+Broken bones in the shoulder, shoulder dislocation, and other injuries to the joint may contribute to getting a frozen shoulder, but the evidence about it is scarce.
+A German study published in 1982 described several types of shoulder fractures and injuries among patients with symptoms of a frozen shoulder.
+Like other factors, there’s no established causal relationship between physical trauma and frozen shoulders, and the latter may develop independently from the injury, according to the authors.

 Infection

-A group of bacteria called Propionibacterium acnes may contribute to the development of frozen shoulder.
-A pilot of study published in 2014 found that eight out ten patients had bacteria in their joint capsule tissues.
-Six of these bacteria cultures were Propionibacterium acnes.
+A group of bacteria called Propionibacterium acnes may contribute to the development of frozen shoulders.
+A pilot of study published in 2014 found that 8 out 10 patients had this bacteria in their joint capsule tissues.
+Six of these bacteria cultures were P. acnes.
 The researchers failed to find a relationship between the bacteria and frozen shoulder.

 Researchers Bunker et al. postulated that the bacteria could get into the shoulder capsule from the gum and teeth and into the bloodstream via the digestive system.
-“It is possible that frozen shoulder is more common in diabetics because of their reduced resistance to infection.
+“It is possible that frozen shoulders are more common in diabetics because of their reduced resistance to infection.
 And it is also possible that the reason frozen shoulder never recurs is a result of acquired immunity,” they wrote.

-While these bacteria normally inhabit the sebum of the hair follicles just under the skin, it is possible that these bacteria can get into the shoulder capsule after getting a shoulder injection.
-However, some research fails to find such a relationship.
+While these bacteria normally inhabit the sebum of the hair follicles just under the skin, it’s possible that these bacteria can get into the shoulder capsule after getting a shoulder injection.
+However, some ree2search fails to find such a relationship.

 Posture